Average position always left us wanting more.

 Top vs. Other

-While it definitely is more convenient to simply trust the average position reported in your Google Ads metrics, the top vs. other segments will paint a picture that should help you get to your ideal position faster.
+While it definitely is more convenient to simply trust the ad position metrics in your Google Ads reporting, the top vs. other segments will paint a picture that should help you get to your ideal position faster.

-Found under the the Segments tab, this hidden metric compares how your ads perform when shown in the top positions versus other placements.
+Found under the the Segments tab, this hidden metric compares how your ads perform when shown in the top position versus other placements.